 the fact that, since any word ending with -o wd be almost certain to form derivatives which involved an n, there might well be a tendency to follow this analogy.
 Witness n-extensions (for non-nominative cases and other derivatives) in names like Apollo, Cato, Cicero, Dido, Juno, Nero, Pluto, Strabo, Varro etc and words such as bubo, harundo, homo, imago, ratio, testudo, vertigo etc. This may even have some relevance to the choice of forms of Balinese, Javanese and Sundanese.
 (In regard to Stowe alumni being called Stoics, that’s what OED past editors mightve called “sportive”).

-PS The adjectives Bathonian and Scillonian are also cases in point.
-So is Erpenius the Latinisation of the name of the Dutch linguistic scholar Van Erpe, a practice so common in medieval and renaissance Europe.
+PS There are various adjectives like Aberdonian, Bathonian, Dundonian and Scillonian besides the oddities Mexiconian, Grubstreetonian, grumbletonian and so on.
+Smilar is Erpenius the Latinisation of the name of the Dutch linguistic scholar Van Erpe, a practice so common in medieval and renaissance Europe.

 More Wells Coinages